AitorVelez/AudioBible_Research/index.md

 ## Main elements:

-You have to take into account the elements of Music, Sound-Design, Voice-Over, and Technology.
+You have to take into account the elements of Music, Sound-Design and Voice-Over.
 In order to make a cohesive experience each element has to be taken into account and well balanced.
 If one element isn’t well implemented, the entire audio design can end up to be a failure.

 #### Music